bitcoin-sv-specs/brfc-merchantapi/README.md

 ### Callback Notifications

 Merchants can request callbacks for *merkle proofs* and/or *double spend notifications* in Submit transaction.

+If a double spend notifcation or merkle proof is requested in Submit transaction, the response is sent to the specified callbackURL.
+Where recipients are using [SPV Channels](https://github.com/bitcoin-sv/brfc-spvchannels), this would require the recipient to have a channel setup and ready to receive messages.

 Double Spend example:
 ```